Large global solutions for nonlinear Schr\"odinger equations II, mass-supercritical, energy-subcritical cases: The incoming/outgoing waves

-The proof is followed from the similar argument as the proof of Proposition \ref{prop:bound-fpm-L2} below, with a further spatial cut-off on the function $f$.
-However, the $\log$-loss is not essential in this paper, so to simply the proof we only present a slight weaker estimate in Proposition \ref{prop:bound-fpm-L2}. \end{remark}
+The proof follows from the similar argument as in the proof of Proposition \ref{prop:bound-fpm-L2} below, with a further spatial cut-off on the function $f$.
+However, the $\log$-loss is not essential in this paper, so to simplify the proof we only present a slightly weaker estimate as in Proposition \ref{prop:bound-fpm-L2}. \end{remark}

-\begin{proof}[Proof of Proposition \ref{prop:bound-fpm-L2}] We only consider the estimates on $f_{out}$.
+\begin{proof}[Proof of Proposition \ref{prop:bound-fpm-L2}] We only consider the estimates on $f_{out,k}$.
 Since $f_{out,k}$ is radial, we have